juanri0s/go-gen/README.md

 - `github.com/sirupsen/logrus` - server logging

 ## License
-`auth0-exercise` is licensed under the MIT License.
+`go-gen` is licensed under the MIT License.
 Please see the LICENSE file for details.

 ## Roadmap
 - [ ] More Test Coverage